In Your Eyes (Peter Gabriel song): Charts

+Weekly charts

 Performances

 On the This Way Up Tour tour (1986–1987), it was performed with an extended vocal duet with Youssou N'Dour, mainly during his North American concerts.

 In 1993, Gabriel performed the song on Saturday Night Live, during its 18th season.

 On 10 April 2014, Gabriel performed the song with an extended vocal duet with N'Dour as Gabriel was being inducted into the Rock and Roll Hall of Fame.
 The event, which took place at the Barclays Center in Brooklyn, New York, was filmed and was later televised in late May 2014 on the HBO cable channel.